 For more than 30 years, DrawBridge has provided free expressive arts programs for children across the San Francisco Bay Area.
-DrawBridge’s new Community Artist Program will build on this history of service and connect local artists with youth in shelters, affordable housing facilities, and community centers throughout the region.
+The new DrawBridge Community Artist Program, supported by the California Arts Council and National Endowment for the Arts, builds on this history of service and connects local artists with youth in shelters, affordable housing facilities, and community centers throughout the region.

 Five Bay Area artists will be selected to receive an honorarium of $1,000 each to develop art experiences and site-specific works with children ages 5-18 in Alameda, Marin, San Francisco, San Mateo, Santa Clara, Santa Cruz, and Sonoma counties.
 Artists will be selected by DrawBridge’s Community Engagement Committee and work closely with program staff to develop community-focused art activities for children at sites across the Bay Area.
 The program offers artists unique opportunities for authentic dialogue, mentorship, and promotion of their work.
 DrawBridge will provide all materials and promote participating artists through marketing, press releases, social media, and our website.

 COMMUNITY ENGAGEMENT COMMITTEE